Script Development / Upload User Python Modules

-In some cases, the required Python modules by users are not published to the PyPi platform but exist directly in file form.
+In some cases, the Python modules required by users are not published on the PyPi platform but exist directly as files.

-At this time, these files can be uploaded to the "user-python-packages/" directory of DataFlux Func's resource catalog and referenced directly in scripts.
+In such scenarios, these files can be uploaded to the "user-python-packages/" directory in the Resource Catalog of DataFlux Func and directly referenced in scripts.

-Users can choose the upload method based on actual situations; there is no difference in the results.
+Users can choose the upload method based on their actual situation, and there is no difference in the result.

-If the user has access permissions to the host machine, they can directly use familiar SSH tools to upload Python files/directories to the {installation directory}/data/resources/user-python-packages/
+If users have access to the host, they can directly upload Python files/directories to the {installation directory}/data/resources/user-python-packages/

 The default installation directory is /usr/local/dataflux-func.
-If unsure, you can check using cat /etc/dataflux-func
+If unsure, use cat /etc/dataflux-func to check.

-If the user does not have access permissions to the host machine, they can enable "Management / Experimental Features / Enable File Management" and then upload through "Management / File Management."
+If users do not have access to the host, they can enable "Manage / Experimental Features / Enable File Service" and upload via "Manage / File Service."

-Therefore, if the uploaded zip archive already contains one layer of directories, an additional layer of directory structure will be added after extraction.
+Therefore, if the uploaded zip file already has a directory layer, an additional directory structure will be created after unzipping.

 Go to the user-python-packages/

-directory and confirm the Python package directory that needs to be uploaded.
+directory and confirm the Python package directory to be uploaded.

 Assume the uploaded Python module is as follows: